HAPPYLAND: APUKU RETURN BLUE EYE – 984 X 984 X 47inch (2500 x 2500 x 120 cm) 2012

 The Art Park, Moengo, Suriname, 2012

-Visual Artist: Remy Jungerman, born 1959, Moengo (Marowijne District), Suriname lives and works in Amsterdam, The Netherlands since 1990.
+Artist: Remy Jungerman, born 1959, Moengo (Marowijne District), Suriname.
+Lives and works in Amsterdam, The Netherlands.

-This site specific installation was created for the Art Park in Moengo during Jungerman’s residency at Tembe Art Studio, Moengo in association with the Mondrian Foundation, the Netherlands.
-The installation consists of twenty-one casted cement toads (60 x 52 x 48 cm) is of an emotional and numerical significance for the artist, who once again returned after twenty-one years to realize this monumental artwork at his birthplace.
+This site specific installation was created for the Art Park in Moengo during Jungerman’s residency at Tembe Art Studio, Moengo, in association with the Mondrian Foundation, the Netherlands.
+The installation consists of twenty-one casted cement toads, one toad to represent each year since the artist had left his birthplace to live in The Netherlands.

-“Happy Land” is a place opposite of the Moengo Market on the Cottica Riverbank, which holds a great number of memories from my youth.
-Also because of my upbringing, heritage and religion comes my great admiration for the different cultural, fused religious elements and beliefs of the various West-African tribes and slaves brought to Suriname’s traditional Winti Religion and use of as an Art Form in my Works.”
+“’Happy Land is located directly opposite from the Moengo Market on the Cottica Riverbank.
+It is a place that holds a great number of memories from my youth.
+It is also a place that very much signifies for me aspects of my upbringing, heritage and religion as well as my great admiration for the different cultural and religious beliefs of the West-African people who were enslaved and brought to Suriname.
+All of this rich history is a great inspiration in my work..”

-“Apuku Return” stands for the return of an ultimate power in the traditional Winti Religion, one of the Winti Gods who is able to transfer him/herself into other Winti Gods.
-The toads have been drenched in the significant blue (Blauwsel-Reckitts blue) color and white Kaolin mineral (Pimba) which are the particular mediums and ultimate colors of protection used in Suriname’s traditional Winti religious practices.
-Over time and with exposure to the natural elements a patina of mushrooms, mosses and fungi will envelope the toads, revealing their ultimate role as gatekeepers of Moengo.
+“Apuku Return” stands for the return of an ultimate power in the traditional Winti Religion.
+The God Apuku is able to transform into other Winti Gods.
+The toads have been drenched in blue pigment (Blauwsel-Reckitts blue) and white Kaolin mineral (Pimba), two principal materials used within traditional Winti rituals to purify and protect.
+Over time and with exposure to the natural elements, the toads have blended with their natural environment — a patina of mushrooms, mosses and fungi having enveloped these gatekeepers of Moengo.

-Special thanks to: Suralco, Moengo Minerals, B. Wehl, Gallery Sukru Oso, Readytex Art Gallery, Isan Corinde (assistance) and all those who aided in the realization of this Installation.
+Special thanks to: Suralco, Moengo Minerals, B. Wehl, Gallery Sukru Oso, Readytex Art Gallery and all those who aided in the realisation of this Installation.

 Wakaman Walks, 2007 – 2009